thomvaill/tads-boilerplate/README.md

 ### 5. Test on a Vagrant cluster

-Now that your are happy with your localhost environement, you should test the provisioning and the deployment on an environement which looks more like a production environement.
+Now that your are happy with your localhost environment, you should test the provisioning and the deployment on an environment which looks more like a production environment.
 For instance, on localhost you can have just one node!
 And maybe your forgot some dependencies that are already installed on your computer.
 With Vagrant, you will be able to test your stacks on a fresh 3 nodes Swarm cluster.